 Hawaii

-Hawaii is a bit of a different case, being part of the United States – U.S. citizens can fly and cruise to Hawaii without a passport.
-There are some Hawaiian cruises that have extended tours, venturing to Polynesia or starting/ending in Canada, which do require passports.
+Hawaii is a bit of a different case, as it is part of the United States.
+U.S. citizens can fly and cruise to Hawaii without a passport.
+However, there are some Hawaiian cruises that have extended tours that venture to Polynesia or starting/ending in Canada, which do require passports.

 Hawaii is an alluring choice with its lush tropical islands, mountains and famous beaches that surfers love.
 Inter-island cruises in Hawaii are a great way to see the incredible beauty of the region.